 Groin Rash Symptoms

 One of the primary symptoms of a groin rash that pet owners may notice is skin redness.
 Another is itchiness, which may be revealed by the dog chewing or scratching at the skin, rubbing against people, or scraping against the floor or furniture.
-Your dog may experience excessive hair loss.
-The fur may have bald patches or maybe dull.
+Your pup may experience excessive hair loss or the dog’s fur may have bald patches or look dull.
 The skin may be flaky, shed dander, or be oily.
 You may see pustules, which are pus-filled bumps that are similar to pimples.
 Also present may be bumps, scabs, wounds, or crusts on the skin.
 Repeated skin problems can result in thickened or darkened skin and permanent hair loss.
 For allergic reactions, there may be hives or swelling.